+To further probe the luminous X-ray coronae and constrain structure formation models, it is essential to identify X-ray coronae around other massive spiral galaxies.
 The large effective area of XMM-Newton makes it especially suitable for the detection of hot gaseous coronae.
 Indeed, by combining the data of the three EPIC cameras, it is possible to collect a fairly large number of photons in moderately deep observations.
-Moreover, the large field-of-view allows to explore the coronae out to sufficiently large radii.
+Moreover, the large FOV allows one to explore the coronae out to sufficiently large radii.
 A disadvantage of XMM-Newton is its relatively high instrumental background level, which results in notable systematic uncertainties, thereby hindering the study of faint X-ray emission.
 For example, in NGC1961 and NGC6753 the systematic uncertainties dominate beyond ~ 60 kpc radius, hence our understanding of their X-ray coronae would not significantly improve at larger radii even with much deeper observations.
-Chandra has a lower level of instrumental background, therefore it is ideal to explore the coronae at large galactocentric distances.
+Chandra has a lower level of instrumental background, making it ideal to explore the coronae at large galactocentric distances.
 However, due to the smaller effective area of Chandra it takes significantly longer to collect a meaningful number of photons.